West Virginia scrambles to strip artificial dyes from school meals before classes start

 In Miller’s district, with 23,000 students in 67 schools, the new law affects about 10% of the foods served, she estimated.
 She expected some foods to contain artificial colors, like strawberry milk and Pop-Tarts.
 Others were surprising, such as pickles, salad dressing and certain snack chips.

-“People were like, ‘Oh my gosh, no more Doritos?'"
+“People were like, ‘Oh my gosh, no more Doritos?’”
 Miller said.
-The popular Cool Ranch flavor contains dyes Red 40, Blue 1 and Yellow 5.
+The popular Cool Ranch flavor previously contained dyes Red 40, Blue 1 and Yellow 5.
+PepsiCo, which runs the Frito-Lay division that makes the chips, has pledged to remove the synthetic colors starting with this school year, according to spokesperson Genevieve Ascencio.

 The challenge is finding substitutes that will still appeal to children, Miller said.